pformb/wild-link/README.md

 ## Seeding

 Run a the development server with `npm start` in the Host environment.
-We are only using vagrant for `psql` this week.

-Both of these achieve the same result.

 - Make a `GET` request to `/api/debug/reset` with `curl http://localhost:8001/api/debug/reset`.
 - Use the browser to navigate to `http://localhost:8001/api/debug/reset`.